abbaasalif/epi-models/README.md

 ## Epi-models
-epi models used by the simulator from the Crisis Modelling development team
+Epi models used by the simulator from the Crisis Modelling development team